Effective Representation For Traffic Tickets And Violations

 - 12 to 48 hours in the Intoxicated Driver Resource Center

 - Thousands of dollars in additional automobile insurance surcharges

 If you have been charged with traffic offenses, traffic violation attorney Michael J. Beatrice and his experienced legal team will fight for your rights and provide the top-notch legal representation you deserve.
-For a free telephone consultation, contact us at 201-512-8200.
+For a free telephone consultation, contact us online or call 201-897-3570 today.